earthly/website/blog/_posts/2021-01-07-migrating-from-travis.md

 ### Option: Circle CI

-A better option is Circle CI, a Travis CI competitor which still offers a free plan. &nbsp;
+A better option is [Circle CI](/blog/continuous-integration#circleci) , a Travis CI competitor which still offers a free plan. &nbsp;

 Circle CI offers 400,000 build credits per month to any open-source public repository. &nbsp;This is their free plan and limits concurrency to 1 job at a time.
 They also have an easy GitHub integration and no application process. &nbsp;